-While custom may sound expensive or like it will take a long time and be a lot of work to manage post launch, the truth is that custom solutions can make your eCommerce operations much more efficient in the long run.
+While custom may sound expensive or like it will take a long time and be a lot of work to manage post launch, the truth is that custom solutions can make your eCommerce software development operations are much more efficient in the long run.
 Since we’ve already addressed the high cost of headless eCommerce, which is indeed custom, let’s talk about why custom solutions come with the preconceived notion of being a lot of work for you, as a business owner, to manage.
 Custom solutions can be intricate based on the tech stack and needs of the client, but that complexity is designed for ease of use.
 For example, which would you rather have?
 A truly custom solution that fits your business needs and operations or an out-of-the-box solution that you have to adjust your business to?
 Let’s frame it this way: do you want to fit a square peg (your business) into a round hole (the tech solution) or do you want to cut a square hole (tech solution) exactly for your square peg (your business)?
 When it comes to customization being expensive and sounding like more work than necessary, to that we say, you’re paying for convenience and ease of mind.
 That’s what truly custom solutions ultimately get you.
 With Vincit’s headless eCommerce solutions, your site will be seamless to navigate, without any unnecessary features that bog down your ability to make changes, if needed.

 Another aspect of the custom solution being expensive or intimidating is that many business owners struggle with how to manage their site around rapid business growth.
 For example, if a customer purchases a templated eCommerce site in 2022 and their company experiences rapid growth, they may have to have another software company redevelop their eCommerce website a mere 2 years later to accommodate that expansion, which can create a costlier bottom line in the long run.
 This is not abnormal, as many companies experience rapid growth, which is why they have to accommodate new technology quickly, often by expanding the use of their website platform beyond its capabilities.
 This is done through patchwork methods, such as adding more plugins to solve their problems and make the site more efficient, but this can have a reverse effect.
 Because the site is bogged down with plugins and features, site performance and speed decline, which leads to lower conversion rates, adding on more plugins to patch problems, and more.
 With headless eCommerce, Vincit can add more high quality integrations and substitutions to plugins and functionality markers through APIs without affecting performance.